rsmolarz/MedInvest/replit.md

 # Overview

-MedLearn Invest is a comprehensive educational platform designed specifically for medical professionals to learn investment strategies and financial management.
-The application combines structured learning modules, community forums, portfolio simulation, and professional verification to create a tailored investment education experience for doctors and healthcare professionals.
+MedInvest is a Facebook-like social media platform designed specifically for medical professionals to learn investment strategies and share financial knowledge.
+The application combines social networking features with investment education content, allowing doctors to connect, share insights, ask questions, and learn from each other's investment experiences through posts, comments, likes, and professional networking.

 The platform features two main architectures: a primary Flask-based web application for the educational content and user interface, and a FastAPI scaffold for potential future investment deal management and financial integrations.